Not just a new name for a project status meeting!

 Successful project teams adopt various methods for keeping team members in sync with one another, identifying problems that others on the team can help resolve, and ensuring that progress is continually made towards achieving the project goal.

-Your current projects probably employ some formal methods (generally involving written materials) and informal methods (hallway conversations, project discussion boards).
-Traditionally, a weekly ‘status meeting’ is the primary vehicle used by a project manager to drive this type of team activity; this status meeting is a chance to brief the project manager on progress relative to the plan.
-Typically, the project manager has to listen carefully and ask probing questions with a goal of understanding progress and identifying issues.
-The project manager has an implicit responsibility of detecting project issues and driving their resolution.
-The politics of this interaction can, in some situations, cause team members to report “all is well” when, in fact, a serious problem is preventing progress as expected – such cases introduce risk to the project.
+Your current projects probably employ some formal methods (generally involving written materials) and informal methods (hallway conversations, project discussion boards, IM chats).
+Traditionally, a weekly ‘status meeting’ is the primary vehicle used by a program manager, project manager, product owner, or other leader to drive this type of team activity - I’ll refer to this person as the “driver”; this periodic status meeting is a chance to brief the driver on progress relative to the plan.
+Typically, the driver has to listen carefully and ask probing questions with a goal of understanding progress and identifying issues.
+The driver has an implicit responsibility of detecting project issues and driving their resolution.
+The politics of this interaction can, in some situations, cause developers to report “all is well” when, in fact, a serious problem is preventing progress as expected – such cases introduce risk to the project.
+(This isn’t necessarily a deliberately misleading report; often a developer has the confidence that they can satisfactorily resolve a difficult or unexpected situation.)

 A stand-up meeting is quite different from a weekly status meeting.
-The key objective for a stand-up meeting is to ensure that the activities of each team member are aligned in progressing the project towards successful completion of the project goal.
-In other words: the stand-up meeting is when each team member re-validates that they are properly allocating their time on the most important project activities.
+The key objective for a stand-up meeting is to ensure that the activities of the developers are aligned in progressing the project towards successful completion of the project goal.
+In other words: the stand-up meeting is when each developer re-validates that they are making progress on the most important project activities.

 A stand-up meeting is:

-• An explicit reinforcement of the commitment by each team member to accomplish a goal
+• An explicit reinforcement of the commitment by each developer to accomplish a goal

-• A means of dynamically adjusting the work by each team member to accomplish the goal
+• A means of dynamically adjusting the work by each developer to accomplish the goal

-• A daily synchronization between team members, informing team mates of work activities, progress and issues
+• A daily synchronization between developers, informing team mates of work activities, progress and issues

 • A method of cross-checking progress with team mates

-• An accountability mechanism that has each team member accountable to other team members for their responsibilities
+• An accountability mechanism that has each developer accountable to other developers for their responsibilities

-• A visible demonstration of the ability of the team to self-manage their project responsibilities
+• A visible demonstration of the ability of developers to self-manage their project responsibilities

-A stand-up meeting is not a status report to a project manager, project leader or management.
+A stand-up meeting is not a status report to a driver, a Scrum Master, management or sponsors.
 (Please re-read that thought one more time, it is important).
 Other status reporting meetings can provide this function of reporting progress outside of the team, but that is not the function of a stand-up meeting.

 2. The Practices of a Stand-Up Meeting